viktorgullmark/exilence/README.md

 # ExileParty

-Path of Exile party-app used to track gear, inventory and stats of partymembers with cross-league support.
+Path of Exile party-app used to track gear, inventory, currency and more of partymembers with cross-league support.

 You could use this app to either improve the party-experience with your current party, or group up with your friends from different leagues while in discord with each other to show off your character.